 Its location puts you right in the heart of prime salmon, trout, and pike territory from where we will start our daily fishing trips.
 The Lodge is a very comfortable, relaxing residence where guests are offered a home-from-home feeling and every effort will be made to ensure you enjoy your stay.
 All rooms are en suite.
 We are staying at Maloney’s Lodge on a Bed & Breakfast basis.
 After a long day of fishing, we will enjoy home-cooked food at a local pub.

 Whilst at the river it is important to have a break; to fuel up as well as to sit down and think/ discuss fishing tactics with the other fellow anglers.

-There will be a lunch pack served on all 5 fishing days which includes sandwiches, fruit, and coffee.
-If you want to target salmon in the most western wilderness of Europe, then join us and our passion for fishing for the “autumn run” in picturesque spate rivers and the Moy in September.
+There will be a lunch pack served on all 6 fishing days which includes sandwiches, fruit, and coffee.
+If you want to target salmon in the most western wilderness of Europe, then join us and our passion for fishing for the “early summer run” in picturesque spate rivers and the Moy in June.
 You won’t regret it!